Dogs and the top mushers are Celebrities

 Even students have dogs.
 Of course, dogs aren’t allowed to live in the dorms on campus unless they are service dogs.
 But love goes a long way and so they live in dry cabins in the permafrost area.
 They have no running water, but WiFi.

-There are many high schoolers who train service dogs and even ride with them on the school bus and go with them to class as part of the training.
+There are many high school kids, who train service dogs, and even ride with them on the school bus and go with them to class as part of the training.

 The sled dogs, labs, and mixed large dogs are the “real dogs”.
 Sled dogs ride in kennels on pickup trucks.
 Each dog has their own little kennel with a grid window for fresh air and straw for comfort.
 “Real” Alaskan dogs are huge dogs, the size of a baby pony.
 They ride in the back of pickup trucks (which is very dangerous).
 In summer, they ride on motor boards and in canoes.
 They serve as an alarm system when their owners are camping, berry picking, fishing, hiking, jogging, hunting, ….
 In winter, Alaskan dogs hang their heads out of the open car windows, no matter how cold it is outside.
 Their face hair collects little ice crystals during the ride.
 They wear booties at 0F (-18oC).